cocos-creator/docs-3d-deprecated/en/asset/load-assets.md

-# Obtaining and loading assets
+# Obtaining and Loading assets

 __Cocos Creator 3D__ uses the same asset management mechanism as __Cocos Creator__.
 In this section, we will introduce: